nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - **Tags**:
 - #worldbuilding
 - #discovery
-- #mystery

-Unfolding it carefully, she revealed a crude drawing of a temple, its outline marked with strange, angular symbols that matched those in the journal.
+- **Content**: Unfolding it carefully, she revealed a crude drawing of a temple, its outline marked with strange, angular symbols that matched those in the journal.
 “Looks like he had a destination.”

-**Notes:** Connects Dominic’s journal to a tangible clue and sets up the next phase of the journey.
+**Notes**: Connects Dominic’s journal to a tangible clue and sets up the next phase of the journey.

 ---